1) Pseudonymisation maturity

 This page contains the full service description of the assessment (method, deliverables, boundaries).

-A typical review runs 3–5 weeks depending on infrastructure complexity and your team’s availability.
-Typical budget for a mid-size institute: €4,000–8,000 net.
+The review typically runs 3–5 weeks (depending on infrastructure complexity and your internal availability).
+Typical budget is €4,000–8,000 net for a mid-sized institute.

 You complete a structured questionnaire on your current infrastructure, data processes, and regulatory context.
 No call required—everything in writing.